Students Faq - general technical problems

 Course Overview

 You can always find navigation links at the top section of the site and in the footer.
-These let you visit the folders of your department, check your courses, course contents, or find support materials, and the most important CEU links in link collections.
+You can also jump between your courses in the top section (my courses), or go back to your start page (dashboard).
+Both top and footer let you visit the folders of your department where you can see the list of all available courses, find support materials, and the most important CEU links in link collections (support).

 Mobile Devices / Tablets